gphg/py100mbify/README.md

 ### Prerequisites
 You must have FFmpeg and FFprobe installed and accessible in your system's `$PATH` (on Windows: `%PATH%`).
- * Windows/Linux/macOS: Ensure you can run ffmpeg -version and ffprobe -version successfully from your terminal.
-(Since you use Scoop on Windows, scoop install ffmpeg is a great way to handle this!)
+ * Windows/Linux/macOS: Ensure you can run `ffmpeg -version` and `ffprobe -version` successfully from your terminal.

 ### Option 1: Editable Installation (Recommended for Development)
 This method uses your pyproject.toml file to install the package in an editable state.
 This allows you to run the script using the clean command py100mbify from any directory on your system.